Please remember to thank our Page Sponsors by visiting their websites!

 The notice of intent states that you must cover English, language arts, math, science, social studies, physical education, health education, library skills, fine arts, and in at least one grade from 6 to 12 Maine Studies, and at one grade level from 7 to 12 the student will demonstrate proficiency in use of computers.
 Covering these subjects each year (with the exception of Maine Studies and computer proficiency) is required by law.
-However, there are no specific curriculum standards or requirements for Maine homeschoolers.
-What you choose to use, how you choose to teach these subjects, and the time you spend on them each year is completely up to you.
+However, there are no specific curriculum or teaching standards or requirements for Maine homeschoolers.
+Required subjects do not need to be taught every day.
+What you choose to use for resources, how you choose to teach these subjects, and the length of time you spend on them each year is completely up to you.

 A total of 175 days of school attendance are required by law, annually, for all students who are over the age of 6 and under the age of 17.
 If starting mid-year, days in attendance at a public or private school can be included in the total.
 Your homeschool program, and the required number of days, can be completed anytime within the calendar year.
 There is no specific "school year' designated for Maine homeschoolers.
 There is no hourly requirement per day.
 Homeschooling will take a lot less time than you think.
 Your children can work at their own pace without the many distractions a typical school day brings.
 During elementary years, especially, parents and children often find that they may only need a few hours to accomplish their work for the day.

-19. What is an annual assessment and how do I obtain an annual assessment?
+20. What is a homeschool annual assessment and how do I obtain one?

-21. After reviewing a portfolio, what should my reviewer state in a letter to confirm the review?
+22. After reviewing a homeschool portfolio, what should my reviewer state in a letter to confirm the review?

 A simple statement signed by a currently Maine certified teacher should verify the following legal requirements: